mihakralj/pinescript/indicators/filters/bpf.md

 ## Interpretation Details

-The Ehlers Bandpass Filter can be used in various trading contexts:
+The Bandpass Filter can be used in various trading contexts:

 * **Cycle identification:** Reveals dominant market cycles by isolating specific frequency bands
 * **Signal generation:** Zero-line crossings and peaks/troughs of the filtered output generate potential trade signals